Dennis Martínez: Trade and Montreal Expos (1986–1993)

 The following year, Martínez was the Opening Day starter for the Expos once again.
 Pitching against the Pittsburgh Pirates at Olympic Stadium, he threw seven innings while allowing three runs on eight hits while having three strikeouts, with the Expos rallying to win in the ninth 6–5.
 That season, he went 16–7 with a 3.18 ERA in 34 games and 232 innings.
 He had 142 strikeouts and 49 walks, the former being tied for the most in his career with his 1978 season.
 He made 11 putouts, 50 assists, two errors with six double plays for a .968 fielding percentage.
-He finished in the top ten in numerous categories of the National League, such as wins (6th), win–loss % (4th), walks per nine innings (3rd with 1.901), innings pitched (8th), games started (7th), home runs (6th with 21), hits (3rd with 227), and batters faced (8th with 950).
+He finished in the top ten in numerous categories of the National League, such as wins (6th), win–loss percentage (4th), walks per nine innings (3rd with 1.901), innings pitched (8th), games started (7th), home runs (6th with 21), hits (3rd with 227), and batters faced (8th with 950).
 During Martínez' time with the Expos, a variation of the Montreal hot dog topped with cheese and bacon called the Denny Dog was sold at Olympic Stadium.

-1990 was a mixed bag in certain ways for Martínez.
+Martínez' 1990 season was a mixed bag in certain ways.
 He started the year off as the Opening Day pitcher against the St. Louis Cardinals at Busch Stadium.
 He went five innings while allowing three runs on seven hits with five strikeouts and four walks while the Expos lost 6–5 in 11 innings.
 He went 10–11 with a 2.95 ERA in 32 games and 226 innings, having seven complete games.
-He had a career high 156 strikeouts with 49 walks.
+He had a career-high 156 strikeouts with 49 walks.
 Despite this, he was named to the All-Star Game at Wrigley Field.
 He had a 6–7 record at the time of his selection with a 2.84 ERA.
 It was his first career All–Star selection.
 He pitched the fourth inning for the National League.
 Facing the 4–5–6 order of Cal Ripken Jr., Ken Griffey Jr. and Mark McGwire, Martínez had one strikeout while allowing no hits.